Control chart rules are used to perform stability analysis

 QI Macros highlights unstable points and trends by turning them red.

-Control chart rules can vary slightly by industry and by statistician.
+Control chart rules can vary slightly by industry.
 However, most of the basic rules used to run stability analysis are the same.

 # | Control Chart Rule |